Trusted-AI-Labs/ALAMBIC/docs/Tutorials/active_learning.md

 On another hand, this could be also a parameter to test in the case of the analysis task.

 More information and discussion found on [this github website](https://dsgissin.github.io/DiscriminativeActiveLearning/2018/07/05/Batch-AL.html).
 You can also find different strategies affecting the batch size.

+# The process
+Once you have chosen either the analysis or the model development, you can submit and everything will be launched.

+You can keep track of the progress of the process on the `/distilling` page where it indicates if the learner is either training, predicting or selecting a query.

+You won't have anything to do except label queries if the label is not available in the development mode (See [Annotation](/Tutorials/annotation.html/) for more information)